Picnic (play): Original Broadway production

+1994 Broadway revival

 Adaptations

 Paul Osborne was chosen to turn Picnic into a musical in the 1960s.
-It was called Hot September and instead of going to the Alvin Theatre on Broadway in October 1965, the musical premiered in Boston and closed within a few weeks.
-Another rewrite of Picnic, undertaken by Inge himself in the early 1970s, was titled Summer Brave.
+It was called Hot September, and instead of going to the Alvin Theatre on Broadway in October 1965, the musical premiered in Boston and closed within a few weeks.
+Another rewrite of Picnic, undertaken by Inge in the early 1970s, was titled Summer Brave.
 It opened at the Equity Library Theatre in New York in 1973, two months before Inge committed suicide.
-The play only lasted 14 performances, but it was revived two years later at the ANTA Theatre.
-This time it lasted 18 performances.
+The play lasted 14 performances, and it was revived two years later at the ANTA Theatre for 18 performances.

-Picnic was made into a film by Columbia Pictures, and was released in December 1955.
-It was directed by Joshua Logan. and nominated for six Academy Awards, of which it won two.
-William Holden, Kim Novak, Rosalind Russell, and Arthur O'Connell were the most prominent members of the cast.
+Picnic was made into a film by Columbia Pictures and was released in December 1955.
+It was directed by Joshua Logan, and nominated for six Academy Awards, of which it won two.
+William Holden, Kim Novak, Rosalind Russell, and Arthur O'Connell were the prominent members of the cast.

-There was also a television special called Picnic – Broadway on Showtime that aired on November 10, 1986, and featured Jennifer Jason Leigh, Gregory Harrison, Rue McClanahan, Dick Van Patten, Conchata Ferrell, Dana Hill, and Michael Learned.
-It was produced by Catalina Production Group, Ltd.

-Another TV film was made in 2000, with Gretchen Mol, Josh Brolin, Chad Morgan, Bonnie Bedelia, Mary Steenburgen.
+There was also a television special titled Picnic – Broadway on Showtime that aired on November 10, 1986, and it featured Jennifer Jason Leigh, Gregory Harrison, Rue McClanahan, Dick Van Patten, Conchata Ferrell, Dana Hill, and Michael Learned.
+It was produced by Catalina Production Group, Ltd. Another TV film was made in 2000, with Gretchen Mol, Josh Brolin, Chad Morgan, Bonnie Bedelia, Mary Steenburgen.

 The University of Kansas' operatic version of the play premiered April 8, 2008.

-Librettist and stage director Tim Ocel recalled, "When Forrest Pierce knocked on my door during the fall of 2006 and said he’d like to compose something for KU Opera, I jumped at the chance.
+Librettist and stage director Tim Ocel recalled "When Forrest Pierce knocked on my door during the fall of 2006 and said he’d like to compose something for KU Opera, I jumped at the chance.
 The voice/opera division was just beginning to consider what our contribution to the 50th Murphy Hall celebration would be.
 I thought maybe we should create something; William Inge is the playwright and dramatic storyteller of 1950s Kansas, so why not explore the possibility of turning one of his plays into an opera?
 We both agreed that Picnic was the play that lent itself best to an operatic treatment.
 The libretto formed over the next six months, and by June 2007 Forrest was composing.
 The opera is a domestic comedy of sorts.
 Inge calls the play "A Summer Romance."
-It's about everyday people... you and I... who have to figure out what it means to be alive and connected and useful in this world.
+It's about everyday people...you and I...who have to figure out what it means to be alive and connected and useful in this world.
 It attempts to show the truth and the possibility of our everyday lives."

 Inge's Picnic was used as the basis for an opera with the name, composed by Libby Larsen on a commission from the University of North Carolina at Greensboro's School of Music, Theatre and Dance.
 Larsen's Picnic premiered on Thursday, April 2, 2009 by UNCG, in Aycock Auditorium.
+At Home with Amy Sedaris season 3, Episode 3, titled "Outdoor Entertaining" is loosely based on this play.
+In The Golden Girls season 2, Episode 14, "The Actor", the women are cast in a similar play.